 The U.S. has faced several threats of some of its constituent states withdrawing from the union since the early 19th Century.
-Some of these efforts have been peaceful and even humorous with some ending up in bloody wars.
-The American civil war, for example, took place after the secession of the Confederate states.
+Some of these efforts have been peaceful and even humorous with some resulting= in bloody wars.
+The American Civil War, for example, took place after the secession of the Confederate states.
 The war was between Americans making it the bloodiest war in the country’s history.
 Most of the secession threats were sometimes of genuine concerns.

 After the 2016 U.S. General Election, many in California are calling for their state to make an exit from the Union to form an independent republic of their own.
-The Californians are not contented with the election of Donald Trump as the president claiming that the US represents many beliefs that differ with those of the Californians.
+The reason for this is that many Californians are not content with the election of Donald Trump as the president, claiming that the US represents many beliefs that differ with those of the Californians.
 Hilary Clinton had 61% of votes in California, and this is not the first time California is threatening secession.
 If California succeeds in exiting the union, she will form the sixth largest economy and 36th most populous country in the world.
 Californians argue that they would do better as a nation than as part of the federation.
 For a state to secede from the union, it requires a two-thirds majority approval from the house and senate and backing of at least 38 of the union’s states legislatures making it very hard to leave the union.